-Against my night owl instincts, I woke shortly after sunrise to fresh air and the murmur of small boats coming and going.
+Against my night owl instincts, I awoke shortly after sunrise to fresh air and the murmur of small boats coming and going.
 The occasional splash of early morning swimmers, the smell of freshly brewed Turkish coffee, and the most idyllic view in the Balkans.

 Away from the lake you can take a seat in an ancient Greek amphitheatre and make your way up to a 10th-century fortress.
 It’s a pretty town with friendly people and typical Balkan cuisine which meat lovers will adore.

 The town is nice but the lake is incredible.
 Walking back to the water, a well-beaten path takes you to the famous Church of St John at Kaneo.
 If you’ve seen photos of North Macedonia before, they’ll most likely include a shot of this church with the lake and possibly a beautiful sunset in the backdrop.
 Everyone who’s been to Ohrid has an almost identical shot but who cares, it’s beautiful.

 It’s been a while since I’ve been to North Macedonia but while re-organising my photos I came across these from Ohrid, some of which I’d completely forgotten about.
 These are from back when I was shooting mostly with my iPhone 4S.
 It seems like a lifetime ago.
 I’d love to go back to North Macedonia, to Ohrid in particular, as well as exploring the Albanian side of the lake.
 But on this trip we drove south, stopping at the unique sights along the North Macedonian side of Lake Ohrid.